-This no-knead ancient grain bread is a tasty and nutritious alternative to traditional bread.
+This no-knead ancient grain bread is a tasty and hearty alternative to traditional bread.
 With a satisfyingly chewy texture and nutty taste, this bread is perfect for sandwiches and as a side for soup.
 This recipe comes together quickly and uses simple ingredients, making it ideal for bakers of all skill levels.

 For more delicious bread recipes, check out my Sourdough Focaccia, Kamut Pizza Crust, or Einkorn Sandwich Bread.